connxio/docs/docs/integrations/logging.md

   />
 </div>

-- **Method**: The HTTP verb to use when contacting the restful endpoint.
+- **Method**: The HTTP verb for the REST endpoint.
-- **Endpoint Url**: The url of the endpoint.
+- **Endpoint Url**: The endpoint URL.
-- **Security Configuration**: The [security configuration](/connxio-portal/security-configurations) to use for authenticating the request.
+- **Security Configuration**: The [security configuration](/connxio-portal/security-configurations) used to authenticate the request.
 - **Log Level**: Explained in the [Log Levels section](#log-levels).
-- **Contract**: Is explained under the [Contracts section](#contracts).
+- **Contract**: Explained in the [Contracts section](#contracts).
 - **Inbound message type**: Changes the message type for the first success message logged.
 - **Outbound message type**: Changes the message type for the last success message logged.
 - **Custom Inbound Description**: Changes the description for the first success message logged.
 - **Custom Outbound Description**: Changes the description for the last success message logged.
 - **Transaction Tag**: Adds content to the `customTag` property.
-- **Log Metadata**: Enables logging of metadata when switched on.
+- **Log Metadata**: Enables metadata logging.
 Read more under [Metadata](#metadata).
-- **Log Message Content**: Enables logging of message content when switched on.
+- **Log Message Content**: Enables message content logging.
 Read more under [Secondary Content](#secondary-content).
-- **Enabled**: Turns off this instance of the log event handler.
-No logs will be sent *at all* with this setting switched off.
+- **Enabled**: Turns this log event handler on or off.
+When off, no logs are sent.

 ### Archeo

-Use this convenience option if you want to send logs generated by Connxio to Archeo.
-This requires an [active Archeo subscription](https://www.archeo.no/pricing) that is scaled to handle the amount of logs sent from Connxio (see [To log or not to log?](#to-log-or-not-to-log) for more information).
+Use this option to send Connxio logs to Archeo.
+This requires an [active Archeo subscription](https://www.archeo.no/pricing) scaled for the amount of logs Connxio sends.
+See [To log or not to log?](#to-log-or-not-to-log).

-Logging is configured under the Logging section on the left hand side of the integration configuration view, as shown below.
-On *Guided mode* logging is configured under the "Logging" section situated inside the "General" tab.

-Click the "Add Logging" button to add a new webhook.
-Events will be duplicated across all configured webhooks, but will respect the individual configuration for each logging instance like "Log Level" or "Custom Description".
-Configure the webhook with the required parameters like so:
+Click "Add Logging" to add an Archeo logging instance.
+Events are sent to all configured logging instances and respect each instance's settings.

 <div style={{maxWidth: '400px'}}>
   <ThemedImage